 Is Christian Activism Biblical?

-Activism can be useful for society; it’s a necessary voice, but it’s not the same as Biblical justice—recognize and reject the counterfeit
+Political activism can be helpful in society; it’s a necessary voice, but it’s not the same as Biblical justice.
+True justice in the Bible glorifies God and encourages unity in Christ, not dividing Believers.

 How Christian leaders fall for Satan’s distraction